-Checklist for changing your name after a divorce
+Changing your name after divorce in Minnesota

-1. Get a new driver’s license or state identification card
+- Get a new driver’s license or state identification card

-Send required paperwork to credit card and store charge card accounts notifying them of your name change.
+Send required paperwork to credit card and store charge card accounts notifying, them of your name change.
 You can find what they require by logging onto their website or calling the phone number on the back of your card.

-Contact the Social Security Administration on their website or by telephone and complete required paperwork for name change documentation.
+Contact the Social Security Administration on their website or by telephone and complete the required paperwork for name change documentation.

-7. Complete passport paperwork
+- Complete passport paperwork.

 Contact your local post office by website or in person.
 Complete required documentation.

-Call the telephone number or log onto the website located on the back of your card and follow the name change instructions
+Call the telephone number or log onto the website located on the back of your card and follow the name change instructions.

-11. Email or mail friends and relatives notifying them of the change
+- Email or mail friends and relatives notifying them of the change

-Send an email or handwritten letter to everyone in your inbox and notify them of the change.
-Including the reason why is not necessary unless you feel the need to.
+Send an email or handwritten letter to everyone in your inbox and notify them of the change, including the reason why is not necessary unless you feel the need to.

 Contact your company’s Human Resource department and fill out name change paperwork.
 They will most likely be able to make all necessary name changes for each entity for you.